 The first step of the process is for the student athlete and or parent/guardian to set up a meeting with the coach to discuss the issue.
-If resolution of the issue is not satisfactory the issue should be brought to the attention of the athletic director.
-Note: If an issue is brought to the athletic director, principal, superintendent or members of the school board first and no extenuating circumstance exist; the student athlete and or parent/guardian will be redirected back to the coach by whoever the athlete and or parent approached above the coach's level about the issue.
+This meeting must be completed by the date on the administration's letter.
+If the resolution of the issue is not satisfactory the issue should be brought to the attention of the athletic director.

-The second step of the process is for the student athlete and or parent/guardian to contact the athletic director or principal if the athletic director is the coach involved to set up a meeting if no resolution was reached with the coach.
+The second step of the process is for the student athlete and or parent/guardian to contact the athletic director or administration if the athletic director is the coach involved to set up a meeting if no resolution was reached with the coach.
 The request to meet with the athletic director can be made by phone or by email or in person at the school during normal business hours (7am -4pm).
 This request must be made within three business days of meeting with the coach.
-If the athlete and or parent fails to request this meeting within three days of meeting with the coach; the coach's decision on the issue will stand as the resolution to the issue.
+If the athlete and or parent fails to request this meeting within three days of meeting with the coach, the coach's decision on the issue will stand as the resolution to the issue.

-The third step of the process if no resolution is found through the athletic director, an athletic counsel will be formed and convene to address the concern(s).
-A student athlete and parent/guardian must provide a written request to meet with the Athletic Council within three business days after meeting with the Athletic Director.
+The third step of the process, if no resolution is found through the athletic director, is the formation and convening of an athletic council to address the concern(s).
+A student-athlete and parent/guardian must provide a written request to meet with the Athletic Council within three business days after meeting with the Athletic Director.
 The Athletic Council will have 10 business days from the day the request is received to meet, investigate the incident, and to make a final decision on the issue.
-The committee's final written decision will then be brought to the superintendent for review, required changes if needed and final approval.
+The committee's final written decision will then be brought to the superintendent for review, required changes if needed, and final approval.

-The written request to have an athletic committee formed, investigate and decide on an issue must contain the following:
+The written request to have an athletic committee formed, investigate, and decide on an issue must contain the following: